fluxcd/flux2/docs/guides/installation.md

 ## Upgrade

+!!! note "Patch versions"
+    It is safe and advised to use the latest PATCH version when upgrading to a new MINOR version.

 Update Flux CLI to the latest release with `brew upgrade fluxcd/tap/flux` or by downloading the binary from [GitHub](https://github.com/fluxcd/flux2/releases).